 These simple thoughts and actions actually saved me during my most pressing times:

-If only Teddy talked, we might have been able
+If only Teddy talked, we might have been able to help. |

 ASK